Tetro48/Random-Things-Addon/README.md

 # Random Things

 (THIS ADDON ADDS 2 TIMERS AND THREE KEYS FOR CAMERA VIEW INSTEAD OF A SINGLE BUTTON, MORE IS TO BE ADDED)
-wont work with vanilla launcher due to it stopping the game from launching for an unknown reason

-# TODO:
-1) for some reason, i cant get the text for the keybinds to work. fix them.
-2) find out why this  mod doesnt work with the vanilla launcher, might never know due to it not generating a log
-or even really launching.

 - [Quick start guide](#quick-start-guide)
   - [Introduction to the folder structure](#introduction-to-the-folder-structure)